demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_-_Quarantine_File_README.md

 This playbook is one of the sub-playbooks in the containment plan.
-This playbook handles the quarantining of files as a crucial step in the containment action.
+The playbook executes actions to quarantine files, which is a crucial step in the containment process.

 ## Dependencies